 Beyond books, you can add banners to places that sell Christian products.
 Etsy has beautiful T-shirts and wall decor.
 There are also other Christian bloggers who create and sell products and may offer an affiliate program that you can join.
 Here is a list I put together of 40+ Resources for Christian Women.
 Many of these have affiliate programs!

 Consider creating your own digital products!
 Many Christian bloggers create E-books, courses, Devotionals, and other digital products and sell them as an additional source of income.
+(Check out My Sermon Keeper, created by Christian blogger (and friend) Caroline Bellemare.)
 Once you create them, set up an affiliate program so others can promote them and earn a small commission!

 So there you have it!
 Now you understand some of the things holding you back as far as growing your Christian blogs and can begin working on them so you can share God's message with the world!
 The funny thing for me is that I'm a fairly new Christian.
 I came to know Jesus only a few years ago and often wondered how I could ever contribute to bringing more people to know Him.
 I've since realized that the gift he's given me was not just meant for me to have a platform.
 While my blog has a Christian base, I don't necessarily write content that shares his message (except for the one verse on each post).
 I've felt for a while now that my other calling is to use my knowledge to teach others who are Christian writers how to get the world to see their content.